KunSam2002/MLOps/README.md

 Used `GPT3.5` to generate a financial Q&A dataset to fine-tune our open-source LLM to specialize in using financial terms and answering financial questions.
 Using a large LLM, such as `GPT3.5` to generate a dataset that trains a smaller LLM (e.g., Falcon 7B) is known as **fine-tuning with distillation**.

-→ To understand how we generated the financial Q&A dataset, [check out this article](https://open.substack.com/pub/paulabartabajo/p/how-to-generate-financial-q-and-a?r=1ttoeh&utm_campaign=post&utm_medium=web) written by [Pau Labarta](https://github.com/Paulescu).
+→ To understand how to generate the financial Q&A dataset, [check out this article](https://open.substack.com/pub/paulabartabajo/p/how-to-generate-financial-q-and-a?r=1ttoeh&utm_campaign=post&utm_medium=web).

 ## 2. Setup External Services

-Before diving into the modules, you have to set up a couple of additional external tools for the course.

-**NOTE:** You can set them up as you go for every module, as we will point you in every module what you need.

 ### 2.1.
 Alpaca
 `financial news data source`

-Follow this [document](https://alpaca.markets/docs/market-data/getting-started/) to show you how to create a FREE account and generate the API Keys you will need within this course.
+Follow this [document](https://alpaca.markets/docs/market-data/getting-started/) to show you how to create a FREE account and generate the API Keys.

 **Note:** 1x Alpaca data connection is FREE.